Research

 For nearly twenty years, Mark Padilla, Ph.D., has been conducting ethnographic and survey research on the social and political-economic structure of tourism areas in the Caribbean, focusing on the implications of tourism labor for the health and well being of local populations employed in this industry.

-Matthew D. Marr, Ph.D., urban sociologist and ethnographer who researches how homelessness is shaped by different social contexts in American and Japanese global cities.
+Matthew D. Marr, Ph.D., urban sociologist and ethnographer researches how homelessness is shaped by different social contexts in American and Japanese global cities in: Recovery Zone?
+Human Security at the Margins of American and Japanese Global Cities.